 The Maybank Malaysian Open is one of the few international golf tournaments held in Malaysia.
 This annual event is among the most prestigious ones which is recognized in the international golfing calendar which attracts some of the best golfers around the world to Malaysia.
 Malaysian Open has been going on for 50 years which is almost the same age of our independence.

 The Maybank Malaysian Open has a rich history in the sport in which Maybank, the largest banking group in Malaysia is the title sponsor.
 This tournament dates back to the 1960s where the title has been won by some of the top golfers including former World No.1 Vijay Singh.

-For 2014, the Maybank Malaysian Open will be held between 17th and 20th April at the Kuala Lumpur Golf and Country Club in Kuala Lumpur.
+For 2014, the Maybank Malaysian Open was held between 17th and 20th April at the Kuala Lumpur Golf and Country Club in Kuala Lumpur.
 As part of the European Tour event, the Malaysian Open forms an integral part of the calendar for the golfers who are aiming to improve their rankings.
 As the Maybank Malaysian Open is part of the European and Asian Tour schedules, this tournament becomes all the more important.

 In 1962, the then Malayan Open was the first sports event that offered prize money for the winners in the country.
 The Maybank Malaysian Open is the first tournament to be co-sanctioned by both the European and Asian Tours, a milestone for the event in 1999.